kenjennings/Atari-Breakout76/README06GameScreen.md

 	.byte 0,3,6,9,12,15,18,21,24,27,30,33,36,39
 ```

 The executable code is 3 or 4 bytes depending on the memory location of the TIMES_3 lookup table.
 This makes it the smallest, fastest code for execution.
 However, the lookup table is 14 bytes, so at a total 17 or 18 bytes, this requires the most memory.
-Complicated examples requiring more code would benefit have greater execution v memory usage with the table lookup method.
+Complicated examples requiring more code would benefit with a greater execution v memory  ratio using the table lookup method.

-The next question is how does the code go from a screen coordinate, effectively a pixel number in the row to the identification of a specific brick?
+The next question is how does the code go from a screen coordinate -- effectively a pixel number in the row -- to the identification of a specific brick?
 A nearly usable formula for this is:

 (PIXEL_COORDINATE - LEFT_EDGE_OF_PLAYFIELD) / 7

 Almost, but not quite.
 There is an empty pixel between each brick which should not be counted as a brick.
 In order to distinguish Brick from blank space the actual pixel position must be tested and if a pixel is present then it can be treated as a brick number.
-The master data for a filled-in row of bricks is exactly the test data needed for this test.
+The master data for a filled-in row of bricks is exactly the data needed for this test.

 However, this line of thinking is going down a rabbit trail that leads to suffering.
-Since the bricks are not aligned to bytes then converting horizontal coordinates to a byte in screen memory isn't accomplishing much more than adding confusion.
-The conversion from horizontal coordinates to a brick number is easiest to solve and understand by simply creating a lookup table that provides the Brick number at each horizontal coordinate or a flag value for the blank spaces to indicate it is not a brick.
+Since bricks are not aligned to bytes then converting horizontal coordinates to a byte offset in screen memory isn't accomplishing much more than adding confusion.
+The conversion from horizontal coordinates to a brick number is easiest to solve and understand by simply creating a lookup table that provides the Brick number at each horizontal coordinate or a flag value for the blank spaces to indicate it is not a Brick.

 On the surface this would seem to require a table with an entry for every possible screen coordinate (0 to 127) for pixels.
 However, the game aspect skips the first two bytes (16 pixels) of screen memory and since those coordinates will never be used, then they need not appear in the lookup table.

 Additionally, in the game's implementation the coordinate lookup is based on the position of Player/Missile graphics (the position of the ball).
 This differs from pixel coordinates, but the same rule applies as for the screen memory horizontal coordinates -- there is a fixed, minimum coordinate for the left side of the screen.
-Positions further left cannot be used, and so this coordinate can be treated as the base or zero value to normalize the coordinates.
+Positions further left cannot be used, and so this position can be treated as the base or zero value to normalize the coordinates.
 This base will is referred to as "LEFT_EDGE_OF_PLAYFIELD".
-Subtracting this from the current coordinate (of the ball) converts the coordinate to match the screen dimensions where the base or 0 is the left coordinate.
+Subtracting this from the current coordinate (of the ball) converts the coordinate to match the screen dimensions where the base is the left edge coordinate.

 Therefore, the code to convert a horizontal coordinate to a Brick number is this (almost the same as the lookup code for multiplying times 3):